-At the end of the 2013 policy year, the insurers employed by the Trust and the Agency had more than 23,000 certificates of coverage in force for TMA members, their employees, and their dependents.
+At the end of the 2014 policy year, the insurers used by the Trust and the Agency had about 20,000 certificates of coverage in force for TMA members, their employees, and their dependents.

-The Program includes 1,500 resident physicians from Texas Tech University Health Sciences Center, Methodist Hospital and Presbyterian Hospital in Dallas, and The University of Texas System Medical Foundation at Houston.
-By providing costeffective insurance coverage to residents, the Trust introduces TMA and its services to a new group of young physicians.
+The Program includes 1,700 resident physicians from Texas Tech University Health Sciences Center, Methodist Hospital and Presbyterian Hospital in Dallas, and The University of Texas System Medical Foundation at Houston.
+By providing cost-effective insurance coverage to residents, the Trust introduces TMA and its services to a new group of young physicians.
 Through this service, TMAIT provides a young physician with an additional incentive to become a TMA member.